 For the next 60 years, the China trade would make New England merchants very, very wealthy.
 In Boston alone the China trade enriched George Cabot, John Perkins Cushing, Thomas Handasyd Perkins, Robert Bennet Forbes, Israel Thorndike and Russell Sturgis.
-Gideon Nye from North Fairhaven, Mass., made his fortune in the China Trade.
-And in Salem, trade with China made rich men of Elias Hasket Derby, Abiel Abbot Low and Joseph Peabody.
+Gideon Nye from North Fairhaven, Mass., made his fortune in the China trade.
+And in Salem, Mass., trade with China made rich men of Elias Hasket Derby, Abiel Abbot Low and Joseph Peabody.

 With thanks to When America First Met China by Eric Jay Dolin.
 This story about the China trade was updated in 2018.